-Again, since the venue was from scratch, all décor had to be put up the day of, and thank goodness our team brought our vision to life.
+The venue was from scratch, décor had to be put up the day of, and thank goodness our team brought our vision to life.
 I got ready at my parents’ house while Kendra and her folks got ready at a nearby hotel.

 The full moon was everything we could’ve dreamed of; it represented our arrival and sacred unity and the beginning of a new phase.